MSLNZ/msl-equipment/docs/api.rst

 API Documentation
 =================

 The main entryway in to **MSL-Equipment** is achieved by loading a :ref:`configuration-file` and that is achieved by creating a :class:`~msl.equipment.config.Config` object.
-This example loads the `example.xml`_ file.

 .. code-block:: pycon